top of page

 Professional Users

-Certain professional tasks require even larger amounts of storage.
-A device with 1TB or more is typically needed for:
+Some professional tasks require even more storage.
+You’ll often need a device with 1TB or more for:

 • 4K video production